DylanPiercey/require-load/README.md

 import load from 'require-load'

 load('./example.js').then(result => {
-  // Result will be the exports of `example.js`
+  // Result will be the exports of `example.js`, subsequent calls will be cached.
-  // Subsequent calls will be cached.
+  // You can even get the cached version using plain old require. require('./example.js') === result
 }).catch(err => {
   // Handle file load error.
 })